Setting Up Arch Linux With BTRFS, Encryption, and Swap

 This post was last updated at 2024-10-24.
 The Arch Linux install guide on the Arch wiki may have more up-to-date instructions on installation.

-, encrypted swap partition via a swap file, and (optionally) hibernation.
+This blog post will demonstrate how I set up a new Arch Linux install with BTRFS, an encrypted filesystem with dm-crypt, encrypted swap partition via a swap file, and (optionally) hibernation.
 This post assumes some basic familiarity with the command line, Linux distros, and terminology around installing a Linux distro.

 Why?